sergiocpxfontes/upgrad_bikesharing/README.md

   - Model creation
   - Model testing
   - Notes explaining the steps and decisions made.

-[Here](bikerentalstudy.pdf) you will find our analisys and conclusions (also present bellow) of the Bike Rental study and [here](linearregressionsubjectivequestions.pdf) you will find answers to several questions that are also part of this assignment/project.

 We have also found during our analysis that if we consider each year separatly ou model is a much better fit.
 The Jupyter notebook files that confirm this statement can de found [here for 2018](bikerentalstudy_2018.ipynb) and [here for 2019](bikerentalstudy_2019.ipynb).